Matura: Croatia

 Students receive their exams in sealed opaque silver bags which they personally open typically by piercing the top with a pen and thus breaking the seal.
-Inside they get the exam booklet, the answer sheet (used for scanning students' answers for faster grading process), a concept booklet, a new opaque silver bag, and a piece of paper with barcode stickers used for candidate identification.
+Inside they get the exam booklet, the answer sheet (used for optically scanning students' answers for a faster grading process), a concept booklet, a new opaque silver bag, and a piece of paper with barcode stickers used for candidate identification.
 Before they start taking the exam, students need to stick the barcodes on every booklet, paper and bag that they received.
 At the end, students gather all the examination material and seal it in the opaque silver bag they had received, which will then be sent back to NCVVO for grading.
 The answers of the exam questions are published typically two days after the exam day.

 Examinees are allowed to file a complaint on grading, or even on the exam questions.
 On the 2012 Croatian language exam, a total of 7 exam questions were nullified due to multiple possible interpretations of the source text and the indiscrimination by the examinees shown by the psychometric analysis.

-Further enrollment into higher education is conducted on-line via the National Computer System for Applications for Higher Education Institutions (Nacionalni informacijski sustav prijava na visoka učilišta – NISpVU).
+Further enrollment into higher education is conducted online via the National Computer System for Applications for Higher Education Institutions (Nacionalni informacijski sustav prijava na visoka učilišta (NISpVU)).
 Each candidate has the right to attempt to enroll at a maximum of 10 colleges, faculties, schools, and academies of universities, or other types of higher-education institutions.
 Lists of students with the right to enrollment are processed by the central computers of each institution's division.
 The rank is formed based on Matura exams points and optional additional criteria or extra points set by the institution that ranks the applicants, for example, admission exams, or GPA of final grades of each year in certain or all high school subjects.

 For example, for a domestic student to enroll at the School of Medicine, University of Zagreb, the following criteria needs to be met: they have acquired at least 55% on the compulsory admission exam (select advanced areas in Chemistry, Biology and Physics), and they have passed the A level exams of the compulsory Matura subjects.
 Their final points are then calculated based on the following: